syncfusion-content/windowsforms-docs/WindowsForms/AutoComplete/Image-Settings.md

 ---
 layout: post
-title: Image Settings | Windows Forms | Syncfusion
+title: Image Settings | WindowsForms | Syncfusion
 description: Image Settings
-platform: windowsforms
+platform: WindowsForms
 control: AutoComplete
 documentation: ug
 ---

 # Image Settings

 You can add a dropdown item with image to the AutoComplete popup, through the AutoComplete.AddHistoryItem method.
-An imagelist should be associated with AutoComplete control for this purpose.
+An image list should be associated with AutoComplete control for this purpose.
 Specify the item text and the image index in this method.

 <table>
 <tr>